sensorario/go-book/Introduction/variables.md

 )
 ```

 The var statement could declare a list of variables instead of single one.
-When we compose function signature, type in argument can be omitted in all parameters but the last.
-Also in variable declaration Go leave this feature: when var is used to declare more variables, type should be in the last position.
+When we compose function signature, type in argument can be omit in all parameters but the last.
+When var declares more variables, type should be in the last position.

 ```go
 var a, b, c, d int